 Finally, Chromebook screen sizes tend to be more comparable to their Windows counterparts, with everything from miniature 12-inch Chromebooks like the Pixel Slate to 15-inch models like the .
 There aren’t any larger than that, but Chromebooks work well with external monitors for those who need more screen space.

 Resolutions can be high, however.
-The 4K Chromebook made by Lenovo that we particularly like, and Samsung has one that’s coming with a 4K AMOLED screen and the latest 10th-generation Intel Comet Lake processors.screen has a resolution of 3,000 x 2,000, and it looks incredible.
-There’s even a
+The 4K Chromebook made by Lenovo that we particularly like while Samsung’s Galaxy Chromebook sports a 4K AMOLED screen and the latest 10th-generation Intel Comet Lake processors.screen has a resolution of 3,000 x 2,000, and it looks incredible.
+There’s a

 Not all Chromebooks have high-resolution screens, but there is no reason to think a Chromebook’s screen can’t look as good as Windows laptops.